xaviermtb/git-real/README.txt

 This reporsitory was created folowing the tutorials on gitreal.codeschool.com

-here us my readme
+here is my readme

-and now I can sleep
+the cake is a lie